 The UAMS Family Medical Center is Arkansas’ first Level 3 Patient-Centered Medical Home, which is the highest level awarded by the National Committee for Quality Assurance.
-Our Internal Medicine South and Longevity Clinics have also received this recognition.
+Our Internal Medicine South, Longevity and West Little Rock Clinics have also received this recognition.

 Learn more about the UAMS Center for Primary Care.